F8-Developer/golang-restAPI-JWT/README.md

 4. GRPC-go environment by docker
     If you want a generate grpc code env, you can go to [here](https://hub.docker.com/r/nightlegend/grpc-go/).

-**Related project**

----

-If you need a [frond-end](https://github.com/nightlegend/Dashboard) template, It`s will be help you.

-If you need a [SOCKET-SERVER](https://github.com/nightlegend/hi), It`s can help you.

-If you interest grpc, I am happy to give a sample to you, [GRPC-GO](https://github.com/nightlegend/grpc-server-go), hope you love it, thanks.

 ---
 ## Authors